rwth-irt/IMU-Simulator/README.md

 ## Contributing

-If you would like to contribute to the project, see the [CONTRIBUTING](CONTRIBUTING) file for details.
+If you want to contribute to the project, see the [CONTRIBUTING](CONTRIBUTING) file for details.

 ## License